Schluggi/pymap-copy/README.md

 ## Features
 - Copies folders and subfolders
 - Copies mails even with flags (seen, answered, ...)
-- Connecting via SSL/TLS (by default), or optionally use STARTTLS
+- Connecting via SSL/TLS (by default), STARTTLS or without encryption
 - Supports incremental copy (copies only new mails/folders)
 - User specific redirections (with wildcard support)
 - Auto subscribe new folders (by default)